kernelguardian/Deep_Learning_nd101/Tryouts/FlappyBird/README.md

-# The code is not mine, I have only reproduced the work :)
+# The code is not mine, I have only reproduced the work :),for source repo visit [here](https://github.com/yenchenlin1994/DeepLearningFlappyBird.git)
 # Using Deep Q-Network to Learn How To Play Flappy Bird

 <img src="./images/flappy_bird_demp.gif" width="250">